Roundup of local farmers' markets

 • The Annette Village Farmers' Market offers local sustainably-raised meats, preserves, fresh bread and baked goods, VQA wines, delicious prepared foods and much more!
 The market will run from May to October, every week on Wednesday from 3 pm to 7 pm.

-• The Weston Farmers' Market is marking its 39th year in the GTA, making it one of the oldest markets in the GTA.
-The market is open from May to October on Saturdays from 7 am to 2 pm.
+• The Weston Farmers' Market has been running for over 40 years in the GTA, making it one of the oldest markets in Toronto!
+The market is open from May to October on Saturdays from 8 am to 2 pm.

 • Market Days at Montgomery’s Inn is a yearlong affair featuring fresh-baked bread from the Inn’s wood-fired oven, meat, cheese and ready-to-go meals.
 Drop on by on Wednesdays from 2 pm to 6 pm to pick up your locally sourced treats.